Western barn owl: Behaviour and ecology

-The barn owl is a bird of open country such as farmland or grassland with some interspersed woodland, usually at altitudes below 2000 m but occasionally as high as 3000 m in the tropics.
-This owl prefers to hunt along the edges of woods or in rough grass strips adjoining pasture.
+The barn owl hunts by flying slowly, quartering the ground and hovering over spots that may conceal prey.
+It may also use branches, fence posts or other lookouts to scan its surroundings, and this is the main means of prey location.
+The bird has long, broad wings, enabling it to manoeuvre and turn abruptly.
+The western barn owl prefers to hunt along the edges of woods or in rough grass strips adjoining pasture.
 It has an effortless wavering flight as it quarters the ground, alert to the sounds made by potential prey.
-Like most owls, the barn owl flies silently; tiny serrations on the leading edges of its flight feathers and a hairlike fringe to the trailing edges help to break up the flow of air over the wings, thereby reducing turbulence and the noise that accompanies it.
-Hairlike extensions to the barbules of its feathers, which give the plumage a soft feel, also minimise noise produced during wingbeats.
-The behaviour and ecological preferences may differ slightly even among neighbouring subspecies, as shown in the case of the European T. a. guttata and T. a. alba that probably evolved, respectively, in allopatric glacial refugia in southeastern Europe, and in Iberia or southern France.
+The behaviour and ecological preferences may differ slightly even among neighbouring subspecies, as shown in the case of the European T. a. guttata and T. a. alba that probably evolved, respectively, in allopatric glacial refugia in southeastern Europe, and in Iberian Peninsula or southern France.